awsdocs/amazon-rds-user-guide/doc_source/custom-concept.md

 You can access the RDS Custom host to install or customize software\.
 To avoid conflicts between your changes and the RDS Custom automation, you can pause the automation for a specified period\.
 During this period, RDS Custom doesn't perform monitoring or instance recovery\.
 At the end of the period, RDS Custom resumes full automation\.
 For more information, see [Pausing and resuming RDS Custom automation](custom-managing.md#custom-managing.pausing)\.

-## RDS Custom for SQL Server components<a name="custom-sqlserver.components"></a>
+## RDS Custom for SQL Server workflow<a name="custom-sqlserver.workflow"></a>

-The following diagram shows the most important components of the RDS Custom for SQL Server architecture, listed and described after the diagram\.
+The following diagram shows the typical workflow for RDS Custom for SQL Server\.

 ![\[RDS Custom for SQL Server architecture\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/./images/custom_sqlserver_architecture_v2.png)

-As in Amazon RDS, the RDS Custom for SQL Server DB instance resides in a virtual private cloud \(VPC\)\.
-The DB instance consists of the following main components:
-+ Amazon EC2 instance
-+ Operating system installed on the Amazon EC2 instance
-+ Amazon EBS storage, which contains any additional file systems
-+ Instance endpoint

-## RDS Custom for SQL Server workflow<a name="custom-sqlserver.workflow"></a>

-A typical workflow is as follows:
+The steps are as follows:

-1. You create an RDS Custom for SQL Server DB instance from an engine version offered by RDS Custom\.
+1. Create an RDS Custom for SQL Server DB instance from an engine version offered by RDS Custom\.

    For more information, see [Creating an RDS Custom for SQL Server DB instance](custom-creating-sqlserver.md#custom-creating-sqlserver.create)\.

-1. You connect your application to the RDS Custom DB instance endpoint\.
+1. Connect your application to the RDS Custom DB instance endpoint\.

    For more information, see [Connecting to your RDS Custom DB instance using AWS Systems Manager](custom-creating-sqlserver.md#custom-creating-sqlserver.ssm) and [Connecting to your RDS Custom DB instance using RDP](custom-creating-sqlserver.md#custom-creating-sqlserver.rdp)\.

-1. \(Optional\) You access the host to customize your software\.
+1. \(Optional\) Access the host to customize your software\.

-RDS Custom monitors the DB instance and notifies you of any problems\.
+1. Monitor notifications and messages generated by RDS Custom automation\.

 ### Creating a DB instance for RDS Custom<a name="custom-sqlserver.workflow.instance"></a>